 Honey is a seasonal product consider purchasing what you need until the next extraction.
 Honey pick up is by appointment only, to purchase honey call Karen at 207-329-9934 Email at firstname.lastname@example.org.

-Raw Honey For Sale
+Raw Honey For Sale SOLD OUT

 It's best to buy local raw honey whenever you can.
 Locally grown because it's produced by bees which are from the environment in which you live.
 Consume foods from the area in which you live, they contain immune stimulating properties needed for your body to adapt to its environment.